allan-tulane/cmps2200-assignment-03/assignment-03.md

 **3f.** Assuming any recursive calls are done in parallel, what are the recurrences for the Work and Span of this solution?
-What are their Big Oh solutions?
+What are their Big O solutions?

 **enter answer in `answers.md`**